im-ryan/Csvie/readme.md

 {
     /**
      * Custom made function used to clean CSV data.
      *
      * @param  array                      $rowData      - The current row of data pulled from your CSV.
      * @param  mixed                      $foundModels  - Matched model(s) based on your CSV, otherwise contains null.
      * @param  array                      $newModel     - An empty model indexed with appropriate keys based on your model.
      * @param  \Illuminate\Support\Carbon $date         - The current date used for timestamps.
+     * @param  mixed                      $optionalData - Any custom data that you want to reference in the scrubber.
      * @return array|null
      */
-    abstract protected function scrubber(array $rowData, $foundModels, array $newModel, \Illuminate\Support\Carbon $date) {
+    protected function scrubber(array $rowData, $foundModels, array $newModel, \Illuminate\Support\Carbon $date, $optionalData)
+    {
         // Run checks on $rowData here.
 Validate, cleanse or completely change!
             // Use parent::updateValue() if you have many possible ways to update a single value within $rowData.
 Check the function for more information.